Skip to content

 Cart item quantity updates requires clicking Update Cart (PHP Cart)

-The PHP Cart on the other hand chooses a more conservative UI experience out of the box, and requires visitors to click the "Update Shopping Cart" button after making changes.
+The cart page uses a conservative UI experience out of the box, and requires visitors to click the "Update Shopping Cart" button after making changes.

 Magento_Checkout/templates/php-cart/item/default.phtml.